CSX (NASDAQ:CSX) Receives Sector Perform Rating from Royal Bank of Canada

-CSX (NASDAQ:CSX – Get Free Report) last announced its earnings results on Tuesday, January 23rd.
-The transportation company reported $0.45 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.44 by $0.01.
-CSX had a net margin of 25.35% and a return on equity of 30.48%.
-The company had revenue of $3.68 billion during the quarter, compared to analyst estimates of $3.63 billion.
-During the same period in the previous year, the business earned $0.49 earnings per share.
-The firm’s quarterly revenue was down 1.3% compared to the same quarter last year.
-As a group, equities research analysts predict that CSX will post 1.96 earnings per share for the current year.
+CSX (NASDAQ:CSX – Get Free Report) last posted its quarterly earnings results on Tuesday, January 23rd.
+The transportation company reported $0.45 EPS for the quarter, topping analysts’ consensus estimates of $0.44 by $0.01.
+The business had revenue of $3.68 billion during the quarter, compared to the consensus estimate of $3.63 billion.
+CSX had a return on equity of 30.48% and a net margin of 25.35%.
+The company’s revenue for the quarter was down 1.3% compared to the same quarter last year.
+During the same period last year, the firm earned $0.49 earnings per share.
+Equities analysts anticipate that CSX will post 1.96 EPS for the current year.

 Hedge Funds Weigh In On CSX